msavchuks/board-listing-tool/README.md

 ## Build

-To build the application run `./gradlew clean build` or `gradlew.bat clean build` on linux.
+To build the application run `./gradlew clean build` or `gradlew.bat clean build` on Windows.
 This will create a JAR file under the `./build/libs/` path.
 Execution scripts assume that the JAR file exists in this location.

 ## Run